 Is pet insurance worth it?

 I got a quote online where I can get a comprehensive insurance plan for Sydney for between $19 and $28 a month.
 The $19/mo package has a $500 annual deductible, while the $24/mo package has a $250 deductible and the $28/mo package has a $100 deductible.
+However, there are new companies like Bivvy insurance that offer prices that are much more affordable to the users.

 Keep in mind this isn’t like health insurance where EVERYTHING is covered.
 I’d still have to pay 100% for standard checkups, shots, and heartworm meds.